udgsg/Hackathon2021/README.md

 <img src="https://web.physics.udel.edu/sites/default/files/styles/people_images/public/images/people/bianco.jpg?itok=inFdhtX0" align="left" width="100"/>

-**Federica B. Bianco** : Assistant Professor in  Departments of Physics and Astronomy and in the School of Public Policy and Administration and a Resident Faculty in the Data Science Institute.
+**Federica B. Bianco** : Federica is an Assistant Professor at UD in the Department of Physics and Astronomy and the Biden School of Public Policy and Administration and a Resident Faculty in the Data Science Institute.
+In physics, she studies stellar evolution and cosmology using data-driven solutions and machine learning tools.
+In Urban Observatory, she studies urban lightcurves enabled socio-economic inference in the urban environment.
+She was a Smithsonian postdoctoral and James Arthur postdoctoral fellow and was the recipient of "Innovative Development in Energy-Related Applied Science" grant.
+She appeared as a TED TALK SPEAKER in 2019 and is a well-known boxer, "The MadScientist".

 **Affiliation** : University Of Delaware